openlegend/core-rules/core/SRD.md

 \ At the end of this period, make an attribute roll with a prerequisite attribute.
 The CR of this roll equals 10 plus twice the attribute score of the item. \
 \ When using this item, you expend your own actions to make action rolls or sustain a boon, but you otherwise treat the item as the one rolling dice, using an attribute, etc. \
 \ Next, choose a bane or boon of power level less than or equal to the item's attribute score from the previous step.
 This item is forever linked to that particular bane or boon. \
-\ An expendable item used to invoke a boon automatically succeeds at invocation.
+\ An expendable item used to invoke a boon automatically succeeds at invocation and cannot be used for multi-target invocation.
 An expendable item used to invoke a bane grants advantage 1 to the attribute roll to invoke. \
 \ A tier 1 permanent item can be invoked once per hour, after which it has to recharge before it can be used again. \
 \ The banes and boons available for imbuing depend on the attribute used to create the item, as follows: